tambatsmit/breast-cancer-classification/README.md

-Tumor Classification using Machine Learning
+Tumor Classification using Machine Learning.

 This project focuses on building a predictive model to classify tumors as benign or malignant, supporting early detection and clinical decision-making.